brandonhatfield92/gigglygiraffe/README.md

   border-radius: 25px;
   margin: 25px;
  }
 ***This rule directly effects all my h2 elements I used a back-ground image to apply giraffe print to the headers and I also used the box-shadow property to give the elements some flare.
-Overall I'm happy with the result and think it makes for a fun  informational page.
+Overall I'm happy with the result and think it makes for a fun page.

 2. blockquote {
   background-color: #EAEFBD;